5 Dr. Seuss Day Activities for Homeschoolers

 2. Green Eggs and Ham

 What is better than combining everyone’s favorite breakfast item with an opportunity to build STEM skills?
-I’d like to combine this physical science experiment from Science4Us with a reading of the book that made Sam I Am so very famous.
+I’d like to combine this physical science experiment with a reading of the book that made Sam I Am so very famous.
 And after my homeschooler observes whether eggs float better in saltwater or freshwater, it’s a good bet that we’ll scramble them with a side of ham for a midday snack!

 3. I Can Read with My Eyes Shut

 One of the National Reading Month activities that many schools host is a read-a-thon.
 Usually, each grade will give students a goal of a specific number of books that they will aim to read in a limited time frame.
 Why do schools get all the fun, though?
 I’ve decided there is no reason we can’t celebrate Dr. Seuss Day by setting our own homeschool goal.
 Maybe for my older homeschooler the goal will be to read a full chapter book in that day.

 I would imagine that younger homeschoolers might be able to complete 2-3 picture books in a single day.
 Whatever the goal, the skill that students build with challenges like this one is reading fluency—a key milestone toward reading success.